Inner and Outer Rounds

 During the first round every class of monads must pass through all the lower kingdoms.
 In subsequent rounds, the higher monadic classes pass through the lower kingdoms more swiftly.
 Similarly, the reincarnating ego that enlivens a growing embryo recapitulates its past evolutionary history by passing through all the phases of gestation in the womb in order to build up a human body in which it can work.

 Monads from all the life-waves are represented on all the globes, but in different numbers and in varying degrees of activity or rest.
 The human life-wave is currently the dominant active kingdom on globe D, but there are also human forerunners and stragglers on other globes.
 Our globe is composed mainly of aggregated mineral shishtas, most of the plants are shishtas, and 50% of the animals are shishtas.
-The animal kingdom is the dominant life-wave on globe E, while the lowest class of dhyani-chohans is the dominant life-wave on globe C. When the bulk of the human kingdom leaves globe D, the globe will experience a period of dormancy or obscuration, which will end when the dhyani-chohans now on globe C end their interglobal rest and enter globe D (Dialogues 3:216 / 1054-5).
+The animal kingdom is the dominant life-wave on globe E, while the lowest class of dhyani-chohans is the dominant life-wave on globe C and is just beginning its first round.
+When the bulk of the human kingdom leaves globe D, the globe will experience a period of dormancy or obscuration, which will end when the dhyani-chohans now on globe C end their interglobal rest and enter globe D (Dialogues 2:359 / 732-3).
 At the end of the fourth round, all the kingdoms will gather on the topmost globe for their inter-round nirvana before the fifth round begins.

 In addition to the long periods spent on the various globes of the earth chain during the major inner round, our monads also visit the other globes after death, during sleep and during initiations, but for much shorter periods.
 The death of the physical body is followed by a second death in the kama-loka, where our lower astral nature is cast off.
 The reincarnating ego is withdrawn into its parent monad and sinks into its blissful devachanic sleep.
 The chain monad passes through the globes of the ascending arc, pausing in each one to shed the life-atoms native to that sphere.
 It projects a portion of its consciousness which briefly embodies in an appropriate vehicle, but the human monad as a whole is virtually unconscious of these experiences.
 An exception to this – in varying degrees – is formed by advanced fourth rounders, fifth and sixth rounders, and initiants.
 During initiations, the initiant’s inner self not only wings its way to the other globes of our planetary chain and gains first-hand experience there, but also visits the other planets and the sun.